-The Prime Minister, Justin Trudeau, today issued the following statement for National Public Service Week, which runs from June 9 to 15, 2019:
+The Prime Minister, Justin Trudeau, today issued the following statement on National Public Service Week, which runs from June 12 to 18:

 “Today, we mark the start of National Public Service Week.
 During this week, we take time to recognize and thank the over 300,000 public servants across the country who work hard each and every day to make life better for people.

 “Delivering on the priorities Canadians care about: $10-a-day child care, ambitious climate action, protecting our communities from gun violence, and so much more, would not be possible without the talented, skilled, and committed workforce that supports the Government of Canada.
 While the past two years have been challenging for everyone, public servants have continued to rise to the occasion by being flexible and hard-working, and delivering the critical programs that Canadians have relied on.